 Foundation Walls, Basement, Slab, 1st Level Flooring, Roof Sheathing.
 Mold-like substances observed will be reported.

-You’ve been in your home for 10 to 20 plus years.
-If you had a home inspection it was one if not two decades ago.
+You’ve been in your home for 5, 10 to 20 plus years.
+If you had a home inspection it was a long time ago.
 The condition of your home has changed.
 Key systems are aging and need replacement, but when?
 Are HVAC temperature differentials within acceptable ranges?
 Water and gas lines deteriorate over time; what is their condition now?
 Do leakages put the house, if not you personally, in danger?
 Have electric branch circuits been added?
 Are they properly bonded to reduce the possibility of electrocution?
 Do you have GFCI and AFCI outlets in place?
 Do you know the effectiveness of insulation decreases over time.
 Adding or replacing insulation reduces energy costs.
 Would an infrared scanner pick up moisture penetration hiding behind a wall or roof sheathing?
 Does your sump pump have a backup system in case the power goes off for an extended period?
 Is your deck secure to the structure?
 You’ve seen the failures.
 Do you have ready access to emergency cutoffs?
 Finding problems now can prevent major costs later?

 These are just some of the considerations the average homeowner faces who has been in their home for some time.
 Engaging Total Picture Home Inspections to inspect your home even though you have no plans to sell it would be a wise decision.
 Peace of Mind.
 Safety.
 Knowledge.
 Budget planning.